Stochastic Dominance Constrained Optimization with S-shaped Utilities: Poor-Performance-Region Algorithm and Neural Network: Algorithm-Guided Piecewise-Neural-Network Framework

 \item Figure \ref{nn_part2}: Our algorithm-guided piecewise-neural-network framework reaches near-convergence in roughly 300 Adam steps, whereas a standard monolithic-neural-network requires approximately 10,000 steps to achieve comparable near-convergence.
 This dramatic acceleration highlights the efficiency of our approach.
 Furthermore, our piecewise framework achieves a higher sub-optimal objective value compared with the standard framework, indicating that the standard framework is prone to getting trapped in local optima, while our piecewise framework can avoid such traps and attain superior performance.

-\item Table \ref{convergenceTable} (i) vs. (ii): The significant speedup under the piecewise framework primarily stems from rapid satisfaction of the penalty terms.
-By incorporating analytic prior inspired from Algorithm \ref{alg} into the network design, our piecewise framework enforces the SSD and budget constraints more efficiently, allowing the neural network to converge quickly while maintaining better approximation of the sub-optimal solution. \end{enumerate}
+\item Table \ref{convergenceTable} (i) vs (ii): The significant speedup under the piecewise framework primarily stems from rapid satisfaction of the penalty terms.
+By incorporating the analytic prior inspired from Algorithm \ref{alg} into the network design, our piecewise framework enforces the SSD and budget constraints more efficiently, allowing the neural network to converge quickly while maintaining better approximation of the sub-optimal solution. \end{enumerate}

 In summary, our study demonstrates the effectiveness of the algorithm-guided piecewise-neural-network framework for solving the SSD problem.
 For cases where an analytical optimal solution exists, our framework achieves results that closely match the optimal solution both numerically and structurally, indicating its high precision.
-From the perspective of convergence, our framework significantly accelerates the optimization process and is capable of escaping local optima, thereby attaining superior objective value compared with the standard monolithic-neural-network framework.
-These findings highlight the efficiency and robustness of our approach across different problem settings, and suggest strong potential for extension to more complex scenarios.
+From the perspective of convergence, our framework significantly accelerates the optimization process and is capable of escaping local optima, thereby attaining superior performance compared with the standard monolithic-neural-network framework.
+Our findings highlight efficiency and robustness of our approach across different model settings and suggest strong potential for extension to more complex scenarios.